Zajas: Ottoman

+Yugoslavia

+In September 1913, after the Debar-Ohrid uprising, a group Orthodox Serbs from neighbouring Midinci, under the orders of chetnik Mikajle Brodski, due to their ability to speak the local dialect of Albanian, would dress in Albanian folk dress and parade through Zajas chanting erdhi Shqipëria!
+(Albania has arrived).
+This was done with the intent of rounding up the Albanians in one area, which would be the mosque of the Dumaj mahala.
+The Albanians were instructed to bring one representative from each house in the village.
+After their arrival, around 300 Albanian men of all ages were executed on the mosque grounds, with around 86 of the bodies being thrown in the nearby well and the rest burned inside a shed.
+The executions were largely carried out by bayonet, with instances of decapitation also being noted.
+After the massacre, the remaining Albanians were let go, but would be fired upon after their release, with a number being killed or injured during their flight.
+A further 56 Albanians had also been massacred near the mill of Veli Xhaka, with their bodies being thrown in the wells of the Xhakallarë mahala.
+In the immediate aftermath of the massacre, a phenomenon of women stealing and burying the leftover remains of male relatives or family members was noted.

 On 6 May 1919 the Committee for the National Defence of Kosovo called for a general uprising in Albanian regions in Yugoslavia.
-Although the uprising was quelled by the Yugoslav army, confrontations continued through the years 1920 and 1921, 1923,.
+Although the uprising was quelled by the Yugoslav army, confrontations continued through the years 1920 and 1921, 1923.
 Macedonian Archival sources show that in the first half of 1920, the activities for organizing an anti-Serb uprising among the Albanian committees were strong, with Kalosh Lazam Dani from Zajas being one of the two the main organizers of revolutionary activity in Vardar Macedonia.

-Zajas is the birthplace of the National Front (Balli Kombëtar) fighter Mefail Shehu, leader of the Kičevo region during the Second World War.
 The Balli Kombëtar committee held a meeting in Zajas in 1942.
-Representatives of the Albanian tribes that attended the meeting elected Shehu as military commander of the region.
+Representatives of the Albanian tribes that attended the meeting elected Mefail Shehu as military commander of the region.
 Shehu's battalion patrolled villages around Zajas.
 At that period, the Ballist forces successfully repelled the Yugoslav partisans.

 In October 1943, a general assembly was called in Zajas, where it was decided that the chairman of the committee of the Balli Kombëtar will be Mefail Shehu, along with Mefail Mehmeti as vice chairman, Begzat Vuli as treasurer and Skender Presevo as under prefect.
 In the autumn of 1944, the village was captured by communist guerrillas amid a bloody battle.
 After the battle, the OZNA killed 320 Albanians.

-During the Albanian insurgency in the Republic of Macedonia, Zajas became well known as the birthplace of Ali Ahmeti, the leader of the National Liberation Army and chairman of the DUI.